damballa/parkour/doc/mr-detailed.md

 performing the actual sinking, or a keyword indicating a standard built-in sinking function:

+- `:default` – Use the default ouput shape specified in job configuration.
+Will be `:keyvals` if unspecified, but dsinks for output formats with idiosyncratic key/value division may specify other shapes; e.g. `:keys` for `AvroKeyOutputFormat`.
 - `:keyvals` – Sink collection as pairs of tuple keys and values.
 - `:keys` – Sink collection values as output tuple keys, providing `nil` for each tuple value.